abhiraj-ku/sendEmail/README.md

     - Replace `"Subject of the email"` with the desired subject line.
     - Replace `"Content of the email"` with the email body content.

-**Example: Sending an Email Verification Token**
+**Example: Sending an Email**

-Here's an illustrative example of sending an email verification token:
+Here's an illustrative example of sending an email:

 JavaScript